Marco Rendina, Managing Director of EFHA explains:

 Virtual Fitting Rooms

-By pushing the boundaries of technology and incorporating these reuse scenarios, EFHA, CMU, NISV, and FBK aim to show new ways in which people can learn about, appreciate and get in contact with our shared fashion heritage.
+By pushing the boundaries of technology and incorporating these reuse scenarios, EFHA, CMU and FBK aim to demonstrate innovative ways for people to learn about, appreciate, and connect with our shared fashion heritage.

 After two years of international cooperation, the 5Dculture project has achieved a remarkable transformation in how European cultural heritage is preserved, shared, and reimagined through the power of 3D technologies.
 Looking back, the project has delivered tangible results that ...